bramvdbogaerde/axiom/design.md

 # Supports for Sets and Lattices

 AnalysisLang supports a set of primitives for working with sets and lattices.
-Most of this support is accomplished through embedded Haskell expressions which can refer to
+Most of this support is accomplished through embedded Haskell expressions which can refer to arbitrary types (cf. above).